cj-hilder/ble-hr-tool/README.md

 ## Resonance Frequency Breathing (RFB)

 Resonance Frequency Breathing is a biofeedback technique.
-Regular RFB practice, particularly during rest periods, has evidence of increasing vagal tone over time.
+Regular RFB practice has evidence of increasing vagal tone over time.

 At a particular breathing rate respiratory and cardiac rhythms enter resonance.
 This is typically around 6 breaths per minute, but varying between individuals in the range of 4.5–7 bpm.
 The heart rate rises during each inhale and falls during each exhale.
 When breathing rate matches the body's resonance frequency the amplitude of these oscillations is maximised.